New Ordinance Requirements

 In the City of Chicago, the City of Chicago and Cook County cigarette tax remittance is evidenced by affixing the City of Chicago tax stamp.

 In 2012, BACP began to enforce and write violations for both the Cook County and City of Chicago codes relating to unstamped cigarette sales.
-Since June 2012, the fines for unstamped cigarette sales have begun at $1,000 for one pack of unstamped cigarette; this mirrors the Cook County fine structure.
+The current fine range for unstamped cigarettes is $2000.00 - $10,000.00.
 As mentioned, the City of Chicago tax stamp is inclusive of the Cook County tax stamp.

 Tobacco Sales to Minor Program (TS2M)